sirixdb/sirix/README.md

 ## Further information

-Sirix was initially forked from Treetank (https://github.com/disy/treetank) due to the specialization on XML, which isn't the focus of Treetank anymore.
+Sirix was initially forked from Treetank (https://github.com/disy/treetank).
 As such my deepest gratitude to all the other students who worked on the project.

 First of all: